-The IEP evaluation team consists of rectors or vice-rectors (active or former), a student and a senior higher education professional acting as team coordinator.
+The evaluation team consists of rectors or vice-rectors (active or former), a student and a senior higher education professional acting as team coordinator.
 Team members provide an international and European perspective; they all come from different countries, and none of them comes from the country of the institution being evaluated.
 Team members (other than the team coordinator) are not paid for their IEP work; they are motivated to serve by a commitment to the Programme's nature and purposes and by a desire to contribute to the development of the institution being evaluated.

-During the first visit, the evaluation team becomes acquainted with the institution and its environment.
-In the second visit, generally two months later, the focus is on finding out whether, how, and how effectively, the institution's strategic policies and quality procedures are implemented.
-The evaluation will cover all the institution's activities but will additionally give special attention to those in the area of the management of research and use of research results.
+During the online meetings, the evaluation team becomes acquainted with the institution and its context.
+In the site visit, generally two months later, the focus is on finding out whether, how, and how effectively, the institution's strategic policies and quality procedures are implemented.